johnwck/my_da_ds_work/2022_06_05_confidence_interval_sampling_error/README.md

 ![alt text](https://github.com/johnwck/my_da_ds_work/blob/master/2022_06_05_confidence_interval_sampling_error/chart_1.png)

-5. As shown in Chart 1 above, the spread of the distribution (sampling error) is wide.
+5. As shown in the chart above, the spread of the distribution (sampling error) is wide.

 6. 95% of the sample means are located between 13.2 and 16.7.
 This is the confidence interval at 95% confidence level.
 Hence sampling error and confidence interval are related.